Gratitude Sesshin: A Six Day Online Meditation Retreat

 It is our intention to offer the supportive structure to allow you to do a week long meditation retreat at home.
 You can participate to whatever degree your life allows.
 Consider the possibility to design your own retreat.
 Do a work/family sesshin.
 Take one day this week and make it a retreat day!

 This retreat will take place through the zoom app.
-You will receive a link to the retreat once you register.
+You will receive a link to the retreat a few days prior to the start of sesshin.

 Doing a retreat at home can be empowering, take up the practice in your own home and know the peace and clarity of mind in your own dwelling place!
 To support doing home retreat we recommend doing the following: